 Helen is the executive director of the New England Scholastic Press Association.
 She advised the The Newtonite at Newton North High School for 35 years.

-McKim is the Assistant Managing Editor and Senior Investigative Reporter at The New England Center for Investigative Reporting.
-Before joining NECIR in September 2013, McKim, who has nearly 25 years of experience in the news business, most recently worked as a social issues and business reporter at the Boston Globe, where she started in 2008.
-There she received a 2011 Casey Medal for Meritorious Journalism for a story on domestic sex trafficking of minors.
-Prior to joining the Globe, McKim worked on the Investigative Team at the Orange County Register in California where she led a group of reporters to write about lead-tainted imported Mexican candies.
-The project was a nominated finalist for the 2005 Pulitzer Prize in Public Service.
-McKim is a 2008 fellow at the Nieman Foundation of Journalism at Harvard University and a graduate from Wesleyan University in Connecticut.
+McKim is a Senior Investigative Reporter and Senior Trainer at NECIR who focuses on social issues.
+Her stories on child fatalities and the state Department of Children and Families were awarded 2016 and 2014 Publick Occurrences awards from the New England Newspaper and Press Association and a 2016 Freedom of Information Award from the New England First Amendment Coalition.
+She was awarded a 2015 Publick Occurrences award for her stories on homeowner debt following the Great Recession.
+Before joining NECIR in September, 2013, McKim worked as a social issues and business reporter at the Boston Globe, where she started in 2008.
+There she received a national 2011 Casey Medal for Meritorious Journalism for a story on domestic sex trafficking of minors and a 2nd place 2013 Casey Medal nod for an investigation into a global child pornography network.
+McKim was a staff writer at the Orange County Register in California for ten years where she led a group of reporters to write about lead-tainted imported Mexican candies.
+The six-part series was a nominated finalist for the 2005 Pulitzer Prize in Public Service.
+McKim is a 2008 fellow at the Nieman Foundation for Journalism at Harvard University and a graduate of Wesleyan University in Connecticut.
 She started her journalism career at the San Juan Star in Puerto Rico and speaks fluent Spanish.

 Daley is an Investigative Reporter and Director of Partnerships at NECIR, joined the center in November 2013.
 Daley covered the environment, science and education for almost two decades at The Boston Globe and won numerous awards for her work including being named a Pulitzer Prize finalist.
 Among her many stories–a two-year investigation on mislabeled fish in Boston area restaurants that won three awards from the Society of Business Editors and Writers along with additional awards from the National Press Club, the Society for Features Journalism and the National Headliner competition.
 Daley spent the 2011-2012 academic year as a Knight fellow at Stanford University, a program designed to foster journalistic innovation and entrepreneurship.
 There, she became deeply interested in new journalism models and created EnviroFact, a collaborative clearinghouse to check environmental claims in the news.
 From 2001-2003, Daley was the Globe’s science and 9/11 reporter covering the anthrax scare, the war in Afghanistan and the U.S. space program.
 From 1997-2001, she was the newspaper’s education reporter.
 On that beat, she wrote a series of award-winning stories on shoddy school construction and covered urban education in Boston and across the nation.
 Prior to joining the Globe in 1994, Daley worked as a reporter for the Newburyport Daily News and as an English teacher in Sri Lanka and Thailand.
 She is a graduate of Northeastern University.